vault-thirteen/Cache/ReadMe.md

 ## Description

-The Cache Stores Information about the N most active Records, where 'N' is a variable Number of Records which depends on several Factors.
+The Cache stores Information about the N most active Records, where 'N' is a variable Number of Records which depends on several Factors.
 New Records are placed at the Top of the Cache, old Records are removed from the Bottom of the Cache, but not always.
 This reminds the LRU Cache but has more Features.